Skip to content

 Lifelong Learning

-Plastic surgeons are required to engage in continuing medical education (CME) to maintain their board certification and stay abreast of advancements in the field.
+Cosmetic and Onco-Plastic breast surgeons are required to engage in continuing medical education (CME) to maintain their GMC certification and stay abreast of advancements in the field.
 This includes:

 • Attending workshops, seminars, and conferences.